Luton Hoo: Crichton-Stuart

-In 1763 Francis Herne sold the estate for £94,700 to John Stuart, 3rd Earl of Bute.
-Following an unhappy period as Prime Minister from 1762 to 1763, Bute decided to concentrate his energies on his estate at Luton Hoo.
+In 1763, Francis Herne sold the estate for £94,700 to the 3rd Earl of Bute.
+Following an unhappy period as Prime Minister from 1762 to 1763, Lord Bute decided to concentrate his energies on his estate at Luton Hoo.

 The present house was built by the 3rd Earl of Bute to the designs of the neoclassical architect Robert Adam.
 Work commenced in 1767.
 The original plan had been for a grand and magnificent new house, but the plan was never fully executed and much of the work was a remodelling of the older house.
 Building work was interrupted by a fire in 1771 but by 1774 the house, though incomplete, was inhabited.
 Dr. Samuel Johnson, who visited the house in 1781, remarked: "This is one of the places I do not regret coming to see... in the house magnificence is not sacrificed to convenience, nor convenience to magnificence".

 Luton Hoo was one of the largest houses for which Adam was wholly responsible.
 While Adam was working on the mansion, the landscape gardener Capability Brown was enlarging and redesigning the park, which was enlarged from about 300 acre to 1200 acre.
 Brown dammed the River Lea to form two lakes, one of which is 60 acre in size.
 In the early 20th century, part of the park overlooked by the south-west facade of the house was transformed into formal gardens.

-In about 1830, John Crichton-Stuart, 2nd Marquess of Bute, grandson of the 3rd Earl, transformed the house, to the designs of the architect Robert Smirke (later Sir Robert, 1781–1867), a leading architect of the era.
+In about 1830, the 2nd Marquess of Bute, grandson of the 3rd Earl, transformed the house, to the designs of the architect Robert Smirke (later Sir Robert, 1781–1867), a leading architect of the era.
 Smirke redesigned the house (with the exception of the south front) to resemble its present form today, complete with a massive portico, similar to that designed by Adam but never built.
-His early work and domestic designs, such as that at Eastnor Castle, were often in a medieval style; he seems to have reserved his Greek revival style for public buildings such as the British Museum.
-Luton Hoo, neither gothic nor strictly Greek revival, is an unusual example of him using a classical style for domestic use, which perhaps he felt would be sympathetic to Adam's original conception.
+His early work and domestic designs, such as that at Eastnor Castle, were often in a medieval style; he seems to have reserved his Greek Revival style for public buildings such as the British Museum.
+Luton Hoo, neither Gothic nor strictly Greek Revival, is an unusual example of him using a classical style for domestic use, which perhaps he felt would be sympathetic to Adam's original conception.

 Another addition was the neo-Gothic lodge with Tudor-style windows, and a Norman-style door, imported from an older building.
 Known as 'Lady Bute's Lodge' it is a Grade II listed building.

 In 1843, a devastating fire destroyed much of the house and its contents.
 The house remained a burnt-out shell until after 1848, when the estate was sold to John Shaw Leigh.